(CNN)Here's a look at the life of former Brazilian President Dilma Rousseff.

 October 31, 2010 - Wins a run-off election to become Brazil's first female president.

 September 21, 2011 - Becomes the first female leader to kick off the annual United Nations General Assembly debates.

-December 2011 - Allegations of corruption are the basis of her dismissal of six Cabinet ministers in her first year in office.
-Between June and December her chief-of-staff, ministers of tourism, agriculture, transportation, sports and labor resign along with twenty transportation employees.
+December 2011 - Allegations of corruption are the basis of her dismissal of six cabinet ministers in her first year in office.
+Between June and December, her chief of staff, ministers of tourism, agriculture, transportation, sports and labor resign along with 20 transportation employees.

-September 24, 2013 - In a speech before the United Nations General Assembly, Rousseff speaks about allegations that the National Security Agency has spied on her.
-She says,"Tampering in such a manner in the lives and affairs of other countries is a breach of international law and, as such, it is an affront to the principles that should otherwise govern relations among countries, especially among friendly nations."
+September 24, 2013 - In a speech before the UN General Assembly, Rousseff speaks about allegations that the US National Security Agency has spied on her.
+"Tampering in such a manner in the lives and affairs of other countries is a breach of international law and, as such, it is an affront to the principles that should otherwise govern relations among countries, especially among friendly nations."

 2014 - Executives at Petrobras are accused of illegally "diverting" billions from the company's accounts for their personal use or to pay off officials.
 Rousseff served as chair of Petrobras during many of the years when the alleged corruption took place.
 She denies any knowledge of the corruption.

 October 26, 2014 - Is reelected president.
 With more than 99% of votes counted, Rousseff wins 51.59% of the vote while opposition candidate Aecio Neves garners 48.41%.

 December 2, 2015 - A bid to impeach Rousseff is launched by the speaker of the country's lower house of Congress, Eduardo Cunha.
 Rousseff has been accused of hiding a budgetary deficit to win reelection in 2014, and opponents blame her for the worst recession in decades.